BookingSync/operations/README.md

 end
 ```

-**Important:** contrary to the operation, in idempotency checks require to return a hash in Failure monad.
-This hash will be merged to the result context.
-This is necessary in order for operations interrupted during idempotency checks to return the same result as at the first run.
+**Important:** contrary to the operation, idempotency checks require to return a hash in Failure monad.
+This hash will be merged into the resulting context.
+This is necessary for operations interrupted during idempotency checks to return the same result as at the first run.

-It might be also worth defining 2 different operations that will be called in different circumstances in order to reduce human error:
+It might be also worth defining 2 different operations that will be called in different circumstances to reduce human error:

 ```ruby
 class Order::MarkAsCompleted